ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     X25AF502 APPL AUTH=(ACQ,PASS),MODETAB=MODVIRT,DLOGMOD=DLOGANTI
     X25AF503 APPL AUTH=(ACQ,PASS),MODETAB=MODVIRT,DLOGMOD=DLOGANTI

-*VTAM definitions for an X25 AntiFastC line*
+VTAM definitions for an X25 AntiFastC line
+""""""""""""""""""""""""""""""""""""""""""

 Note 1
     The LU’s defined in the “Local ident” field of the line must specify logmode DLOGANTI.

 Note 2
     The LU’s for the terminal relays can use a logmode appropriate for the application.

 Note 3
     The MODVIRT phase must be placed in an executable library (VSE) or in a LOADLIB (MVS, VM) defined to VTAM before the application major node can be activated.

-**2.4.18 Definition of an X25 AntiPCNE line**
+X25 AntiPCNE line
+^^^^^^^^^^^^^^^^^

     Like an AntiGATE or AntiFastC line, a Reverse-X25 AntiPCNE line establishes a link between VIRTEL and an application.
 By contrast however, VIRTEL does not use a line-level LU to manage call setup, and the application does not supply VIRTEL with a call packet.
 Instead, the application makes outgoing calls by choosing a particular LU associated with the AntiPCNE line.
 The X25 called number is defined at the terminal level by means of an associated external server definition.
 In this way, VIRTEL emulates an IBM 3745 controller with NPSI.

 |image50|

-*FFig.
-50 - Definition of an X25 AntiPCNE line*
+Definition of an X25 AntiPCNE line
+""""""""""""""""""""""""""""""""""

 Remote ident
     Partner application LU name.